rematch/rematch/docs/reduxApi.md

 > This section is likely not helpful for you unless you are building your own plugin or adding middleware.
 For a list of common init options, see the [@rematch/core API](./api.md)

-> If you just need to include a redux library in your store, see the recipe for (redux plugins)[./recipes/redux.md]
+> If you just need to include a redux library in your store, see the recipe for [redux plugins](./recipes/redux.md)

 - init
   - [redux](#redux)